-- Enforcing policies when handling originating and terminating CPM Session requests, CPM File Transfers and CPM Messages according to the CPM User preferences/service provider policies as follows: - o Validating the service subscription of the CPM User. - o Giving precedence to service provider policies over CPM User preferences, when applicable. - o Providing support for Content Screening based on CPM User preferences and service provider policies. - For CPM Session handling: - Managing CPM Session initiation, modification and termination for originating or terminating CPM Users. - Providing SIP session handling, such as SIP session origination, release, etc, on behalf of the involved CPM Client - Providing SDP negotiation support. - o Providing support for multiple SIP sessions handling in a single CPM Conversation. - o Providing support for multiple CPM Sessions handling for multiple simultaneous CPM Conversations. - For CPM File Transfer handling: - o Managing CPM File Transfer initiation, resumption and termination for originating and terminating CPM Users. - Providing SIP session handling, such as SIP session origination, release, etc, on behalf of the involved CPM Client. - o Supporting CPM File Transfer request containing thumbnail. - Supporting deferring of CPM File Transfers and delivery notifications on behalf of either originating or terminating CPM Client. - o Providing support for resuming file transfer when the CPM File Transfer is interrupted, if requested by the CPM User. - For CPM Message handling: - Providing sending and receiving of CPM Messages for originating and terminating CPM Users. - o Providing support for delivery notifications and read reports. - Deferring CPM Messages when the recipient is offline or not willing to receive them, based on the preferences of the CPM User. - o Interacting with the Message Storage Server to handle a request from a CPM Client to send CPM Messages with referenced stored resources without prior download of the resource to the Device. - Interacting with the Message Storage Server to handle a request from a CPM Client to forward the referenced stored CPM Messages or CPM Session Histories without prior download. - For performing deferred messaging and CPM File Transfer functionalities:
+- Enforcing policies when handling originating and terminating CPM Session requests, CPM File Transfers and CPM Messages according to the CPM User preferences/service provider policies as follows: - Validating the service subscription of the CPM User. - o Giving precedence to service provider policies over CPM User preferences, when applicable. - o Providing support for Content Screening based on CPM User preferences and service provider policies. - For CPM Session handling: - Managing CPM Session initiation, modification and termination for originating or terminating CPM Users. - o Providing SIP session handling, such as SIP session origination, release, etc, on behalf of the involved CPM Client. - Providing SDP negotiation support.

+- o Providing support for multiple SIP sessions handling in a single CPM Conversation. - o Providing support for multiple CPM Sessions handling for multiple simultaneous CPM Conversations. - For CPM File Transfer handling: - Managing CPM File Transfer initiation, resumption and termination for originating and terminating CPM Users. - Providing SIP session handling, such as SIP session origination, release, etc, on behalf of the involved CPM Client. - Supporting CPM File Transfer request containing thumbnail. - Supporting deferring of CPM File Transfers and delivery notifications on behalf of either originating or terminating CPM Client. - Providing support for resuming file transfer when the CPM File Transfer is interrupted, if requested by the CPM User - For CPM Message handling: - o Providing sending and receiving of CPM Messages for originating and terminating CPM Users. - o Providing support for delivery notifications and read reports. - Deferring CPM Messages when the recipient is offline or not willing to receive them, based on the preferences of the CPM User. - o Interacting with the Message Storage Server to handle a request from a CPM Client to send CPM Messages with referenced stored resources without prior download of the resource to the Device. - o Interacting with the Message Storage Server to handle a request from a CPM Client to forward the referenced stored CPM Messages or CPM Session Histories without prior download. - Converged deferred and delivery procedures for messaging via either SIP/IP Core or interworked delivery via non-CPM technologies, for CPM Standalone Messages, CPM Sessions and CPM File Transfers, on any available access domain on which the CPM User is reachable delivery, for the following features: - Support of single messaging delivery logic: - Deferral of CPM Messages, CPM Sessions and CPM File Transfer, and - Delivery on any access domain (IP or non-IP) available, per service provider policies, and - Performing Common storage functions for messages delivered via CPM, or interworked to non-CPM technologies; - Receiving interworking information about successful interworked delivery to SMS or MMS for storage purposes in to the CPM Message Store: - The legacy technology used for interworking, - Any additional correlation information needed. - o Support of single messaging delivery logic: - Receiving information about a failed interworked delivery via SMS or MMS; - o Receiving CS registration information when the CPM User has a CPM Client on a Primary Device that is capable to receive SMS. - For performing deferred messaging for CPM Messages, CPM Sessions and CPM File Transfer functionalities: - o Providing policy enforcement according to the CPM User preferences and service provider policies. - o Temporarily keeping CPM Messages, CPM File Transfer files, Participant information and associated metadata when the messages and/or files cannot be delivered. - Providing support for message delivery when the recipient becomes available and reachable.
+Both Push and Pull methods are supported as follows: